AlejandrVilla/Final_Project_Software_Engineer/README.md

 ## Declared intentions
 Constraints:
-- Existence of a run-time typechecker
+- Existence of a run-time typechecker.
-- Procedures and functions declare what types of arguments they expect
+- Procedures and functions declare what types of arguments they expect.
-- If callers send arguments of types that are't expected, the procedures/functions are not executed
+- If callers send arguments of types that are't expected, the procedures/functions are not executed.

-Cuando un nuevo link se va añadir a la entidad evento, esta debe contener la "www" dentro de la cadena, sinó esta no sería válida
+Cuando un nuevo link se va añadir a la entidad evento, esta debe contener la "www" dentro de la cadena, sinó esta no sería válida.
 ```
 def set_link(evento, link_):
         if not "www" in link_: